tanaya-b/LeetCode-May-2020/README.md

 I have converted both the strings into a list of characters, and returned the length of the list where characters overlap.
 This keeps the runtime short but the memory usage is on the higher side due to the creation of multiple lists.

-This Approach has provided an runtime higher than 70.46% submissions in Python (26ms) and a memory usage on the higher end(13.6MB).
+This Approach has provided a runtime higher than 70.46% submissions in Python (26ms) and a memory usage on the higher end(13.6MB).

 # May 3
 ![May 3](images/may3.PNG)